WDI-SEA/orientation-notes/01-workflow/github/readme.md

 `git push origin master`

+In the above command, *master* refers to the branch.
+You don't need to know anything about branches at the moment other than the fact that "master" is the default and that for the first half of this course, that's all that you're going to be using.

-Origin refers to the location.
+*Origin* refers to the location.
 This is our address.
 Origin is the address that refers to github by convention, but it can be renamed and there are other addresses besides Github we may want to push our code out to.

 If we want to know exactly where the address "origin" is referring to we can type the following command: `git remote -v`.
 This basically let's us take a look at our address book.